What to expect

 The best way to experience the historic landscapes and canalside settlements of Holland and Belgium is by bike and barge.
 Stopping off at historical cities on route, the antique shops, cobbled streets and designer boutiques of Antwerp are a highlight, and look forward to Ghent's jaw dropping art.
 Cycling from Amsterdam to Bruges along gentle riverside paths and pedalling through forests, you’ll ride across famous Flemish landscapes and Holland’s flat green polders.

-Pick between six barges, three of which are standard and three are premium, including the brand new Magnifique III built on the back of the success of the Magnifique and Magnifique II.
+Pick between six barges, three of which are standard and three are premium, including the new for 2018 Magnifique III built on the back of the success of the Magnifique and Magnifique II.
 Whichever barge you choose, it’s worth arriving early on day one to visit Anne Frank’s House, the Van Gogh Museum and the Rijksmuseum in Amsterdam, or extending your stay in Bruges to appreciate the city’s almshouses, medieval squares and tempting cafes.